Good heavens, no! I develop training programmes for clients.

 Don't get me wrong - I don't have any pretensions about being a serious graphics artist: I just enjoy doing this stuff.
-Nevertheless, I read quite a few graphics blogs online, including Drawn!, Waxin' and Milkin', But Does It Float, Infosthetics, The Ministry of Type, The Art of the Title Sequence, and - of course - Ffffound!
-Now Ffffound! used to be an interesting site with a mix of stuff that was really good - strong work by people who can actually draw, take photographs, or make things.
-Unfortunately it's since deteriorated into hastily cobbled-together combinations of other people's work overlaid with badly-typeset messages from people who can't spell and have little understanding of English.
-When you're putting together a typeset quote from Mark Twain, for example, the least you can do is make sure you've managed to spell "disappointed" correctly.
+Nevertheless, I read quite a few graphics blogs online, including But Does It Float, Infosthetics, The Ministry of Type, The Art of the Title Sequence, and I used to be a big fan of the now defunct Waxin' and Milkin', Drawn! and Ffffound! websites.

 They liked them.

 I wrote the song title with a yellow marker pen, drew around it with one of my Rotring pens, pencilled in the portrait, and then inked it in with a Rotring pen before using an eraser to get rid of the pencil marks.
 I went through a phase of labelling everything with that style of writing; I've always been fascinated with the art of calligraphy, but that is a whole other story.

 I continued to collect books of graphics, and when, early on, I discovered a copy of Hunter S. Thompson's Fear and Loathing in Las Vegas I became a huge fan of the inspired mayhem of the one and only Ralph Steadman.